Undergraduate Student Spotlight

 **Cathedral of Learning

 While my home department and college provide me with the necessary education and training, my CB journey continues outside of CMU.
 I was away for Williams-Mystic Maritime Studies Program 2020 Spring and explored how my Comp Bio skills could be applied to Intertidal Ecology.
 I stayed on in the summer at the Oceanography lab there to create pipelines for automatic analysis of field images.
 This summer (2021), I’m at Rockefeller University, conducting research on extracting acoustic features of ALS patients.
-In retrospect, I never would have imaged the breadth of the problems I could take on as a CB major and I’m happy to be exploring more:)
+In retrospect, I never would have imagined the breadth of the problems I could take on as a CB major and I’m happy to be exploring more:)